samuelpearce/christianhymns-cclisongnumber/README.md

 A friend found a way to do this, and the results are [here](/ChristianHymnsCCLISongNumber/resources/SongList.txt).

 ## 2. How to search for CCLI songs via code?
-Before November 2020, Selenium was used to scrape/interact with the reporting website After November 2020, the site was upgraded to a React/Rest API system.
+Before November 2020, Selenium was used to scrape/interact with the reporting website.

+After November 2020, the site was upgraded to a React/Rest API system.
 Selenium is still required as Json Web Tokens are embedded in a cookie.
 As of Nov 2020, it doesn't seem possible to authenticate without using a full browser as Google ReCaptcha is used.
 [Automated Login via Selenium](/CCLIReporting/Login/WebDriver.cs).
 To avoid using Selenium for the full API requests, reading HTTP-only cookies is required.
 Once I have the Token, I can close Chrome and use a standard HTTP web request library.

 # Challenges